Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Words on a two-faced family of random variables

+\begin{proof}Invertibility of $\ell\in G$ follows from the ``argumentwise nilpotency'': $\ell^{-1}(w)=\sum_{k=0}^\infty (\varepsilon-\ell)^{\star k}(w)$ where the right hand side is a finite sum.
+The second statement is a special case of the well-known fact that, for any shuffle algebra, \eqref{eq:preLie-from-shuffle} defines a preLie product, see, e.g., \cite[Section~3.1]{ebrahimi2015cumulants}. \end{proof}

 In the next two and final sections, we exhibit the two sub preLie algebras of $\mathfrak{g}$ relevant to our work.
-We end this section with the definition of the two ``time ordered'' exponentials or half dendriform exponentials
+We end this section with the definition of the two ``time-ordered'' exponentials or half-shuffle exponentials

 where $k^{\prec 1} = k$, $k^{\prec (n+1)} = k \prec k^{\prec n}$ and $k^{1 \succ } = k$, $k^{(n+1)\succ} = k^{n \succ}\succ k$.